Applying a discount

 Combined discounts

-If you send multiple discounts in a request, Digital River first applies product discounts and then order-level discounts.
-Product and order-level discounts do not reduce shipping costs.
-If you want to give customers a break on their shipping costs, you'll need to apply a shipping discount.
+If you include multiple discount types in a request, Digital River first applies any line-item discounts and then the entire purchase markdown.
+Product and order-level discounts don't reduce shipping costs.
+If you want to give customers a break on their shipping, you must apply a shipping discount.

 Validation errors generated by zero-value discounts